wazuh/wazuh-documentation/source/learning-wazuh/rdp-brute-force.rst

 #.
 A high severity local rule of your own making, child of rule 60204, could fire if the attacked account name specifically matches your secret Windows admin account name.

 #.
-An active response could be triggered causing the windows-agent to null-route the attacking IP address.
+An active response could be triggered causing the Windows agent to null-route the attacking IP address.

 This concludes the RDP brute force attack lab.
 We hope you enjoyed it!